huntdatacenter/docs/docs/do-science/faq/compute.md

 ## Machine types

 You will meet four principal machine types in your lab.
-You may choose to deploy home, IaaS and blue machines in [various sizes](/administer-science/services/machine-types).
+You may choose to deploy home, IaaS and SPOT machines in [various sizes](/administer-science/services/machine-types).

 ### What is a "home" machine?